 As resistance bands are usually a lot lighter than small dumbbells or egg weights.
 You will be able to train a lot longer and do more reps.
 As much as weights can be a good thing, sometimes you will also want to condition yourself with different training tools in the same session to last longer.

 Builds up power and speed

 By having the resistance there from the very beginning you will be able to really feel a difference in your speed and power.
 Especially once you start shadow boxing without them or other training methods e.g. on the heavy bag.
 The great thing about shadow boxing resistance suits is that you can wear your boxing gloves while using them.
 Most are attached to wrist straps and you don’t need handles to use them.

 Great for conditioning drills

-Using resistance bands are fantastic for high intensity conditioning drills.
-This is because you can do higher number of reps with them as you throw multiple punches in each set.
+Using resistance bands is fantastic for high-intensity conditioning drills.
+This is because you can do a higher number of reps with them as you throw multiple punches in each set.

 Useful if returning from injury

 I have personally found them to be very useful after I returned from a rational cuff injury (shoulder).
 I was recommended by my physio to not use heavy weights but lighter resistance bands to build back up the strength in my shoulder without applying too much pressure.
 The resistance band suit was brilliant in building up the strength in my shoulder without too much intransigence from using weights or punching the heavy bag.

 If you are someone who is working out from home this will definitely give you the opportunity to change up your shadow boxing routine.
 Likewise, if you are always traveling and struggle to find time for working out.
 Resistance bands are light and easy to pack.
 Plus you can pretty much shadow box anywhere from the hotel room or at the local park.